Pamicoding/Pamicoding/README.md

 ## 💫 About Me

 I am a M.S. in Geoscience from National Taiwan University, graduating in August 2023.
 Currently, I work as a research assistant at the Earth Structure Laboratory, Institute of Earth Sciences, Academia Sinica.
-I am interested in discovering innovative applications of Python.
+I am interested in discovering and developing innovative applications of Python.

 ## 🌱 Projects